About the American Art Museum and its Renwick Gallery

 The Smithsonian American Art Museum is dedicated to collecting, understanding, and enjoying American art.
 The Museum celebrates the extraordinary creativity of artists whose works reflect the American experience and global connections.

-The museum has been a leader in identifying and collecting significant aspects of American visual culture.
-American Art has the largest collection of New Deal art and the finest collections of contemporary craft, American impressionist paintings, and masterpieces from the Gilded Age.
-Other pioneering collections include photography, modern folk art, work by African American and Latino artists, images of western expansion, and realist art from the first half of the twentieth century.
-In recent years, the museum has focused on strengthening our contemporary art collection, and in particular media arts, through acquisitions and by commissioning new artworks.
+The museum has been a leader in identifying and collecting significant aspects of American visual culture, including photography, modern folk and self-taught art, African American art, Latino art, and video games.
+The museum has the largest collection of New Deal art and exceptional collections of contemporary craft, American impressionist paintings and masterpieces from the Gilded Age.
+In recent years, the museum has focused on strengthening its contemporary art collection, and in particular media arts, through acquisitions, awards, curatorial appointments, endowments, and by commissioning new artworks.

 The museum's main building, a National Historic Landmark located in the heart of Washington's downtown cultural district, has been meticulously renovated with expanded permanent-collection galleries and innovative public spaces.
-The Luce Foundation Center for American Art, the first visible art storage and study center in Washington, allows visitors to browse more than 3,300 works from the collection.
+The Luce Foundation Center for American Art, the first visible art storage and study center in Washington, allows visitors to browse thousands of artworks from the collection.
 It adjoins the Lunder Conservation Center, which is shared with the National Portrait Gallery, the first art conservation facility to allow the public permanent behind-the-scenes views of the preservation work of museums.
+The Renwick Gallery, a branch of the museum that showcased the best craft objects and decorative arts from the 19th century to the present, is closed for renovation.

 In addition to a robust exhibition program in Washington, D.C., the museum maintains a highly regarded traveling exhibition program.
 It has circulated hundreds of exhibitions since the program was established in 1951.
-During the renovation of the museum's main building, staff organized a series of exhibitions of more than 1,000 major artworks from American Art's permanent collection that traveled to 105 venues across the United States.
+From 2000 to 2005 while the museum's main building was closed for renovations, staff organized 14 exhibitions of more than 1,000 major artworks from the permanent collection that traveled to 105 venues across the United States.
 More than 2.5 million visitors saw these exhibitions.
-Since 2006, the museum has toured an additional 13 exhibitions to more than 30 cities.
+Since 2006, the museum has toured an additional 19 exhibitions to more than 60 cities.
 We currently have several major exhibitions touring the United States.

-The museum is a leader in providing electronic resources to schools and the public through its national education program.
+The museum is a leader in providing electronic resources to schools and the public through its national education programs.
 We offer an array of interactive activities online featuring rich media assets that can easily be used by anyone, as well as Artful Connections, real-time video conference tours.
-The museum offers several professional development programs for educators, including The Clarice Smith National Teacher Institutes in which interdisciplinary teams learn to integrate art across the curriculum using Web 2.0 applications, such as podcasts, wikis, and blogs.
+The museum offers in-depth professional development programs for educators, including week-long national summer institutes in which teachers learn digital tools and teaching techniques for integrating art across the curriculum.

 Museum staff maintain six online research databases with more than 500,000 records, including the Inventories of American Painting and Sculpture that document more than 400,000 artworks in public and private collections worldwide.
 Each year, thousands of researchers contact the museum directly for assistance, and millions of virtual visitors from across the globe use the database resources available online.
 Save Outdoor Sculpture, a joint project between the museum and Heritage Preservation, is dedicated to the documentation and preservation of outdoor sculpture.
-We also produce American Art, a peer-reviewed periodical for new scholarship.
+Since 1970, the museum has hosted more than 400 scholars, who now occupy positions in academic and cultural institutions across the globe, through its highly regarded fellowship program.
+We also produce American Art, a peer-reviewed journal for new scholarship.